manuelmusngi/derivatives-modeling/README.md

 ### derivatives modeling in C++

-Implied Volatility Modeling and Options Pricing
+Volatility Modeling and Options Pricing

 #### Reference: